jopo79/citas-react/README.md

-# Appoint mangement with React and Vite
+# Appointment mangement with React and Vite

 Project to management a appointment of a clinic made orquestate with vite and made on React
 ## Getting Started